fdieulle/doorget/README.md

         pass
 ```

-## Data dependencies
+## Data dependency

+The added value from a simple memoized package is the carrying of data dependencies.

+When a complex object, like a pandas `DataFrame`, is passed as an argument, a simple memoization won't work.
-The added value from a simple memoized function is the carry of data dependencies.
-When a complex object like a pandas DataFrame is passed as an argument, it is not used directly to build the key, but substitued with its own memoized key.
+With `doorget` when a complex object is passed as an argument, it is not used directly to build the key, but substitued with its own memoized key.

 ```python
 from doorget import cache